zayamatias/flightgear/pico/gyro/README.md

 Now if you launch flightgear and everything is soldered properly, the altimeter will start to move as soon as the plane of choice starts loading

-Calibrating the altimeter
+Calibrating the Heading Indicator

-The Altimeter has no way (as far as I'm able to do it) to know which is its exact position, so you have to manually calibrate it so the starting position is the same as the starting position in the sim.
+The Heading Indicator has no way (as far as I'm able to do it) to know which is its exact position, so you have to manually calibrate it so the starting position is the same as the starting position in the sim.
 To do so press the slash '/' key to open the properties navigator. search for 'rpi' then 'heading' then 'correctors'.
 You will see 2 values you can modify, heading and headingbug, enter the value in degrees yo want to correct (plus or minus) until the altimeter shows everything as in the plane's cockpit.

 Nice Flying!